capybara1/DiagnosticsDemo/README.md

 - Low volume of data ought to be expected
 - An unrecoverable application or system crash
 - A catastrophic failure that requires immediate attention e.g. data loss
+- Usually used close to the entry point of the application

 Quality:
 - Not noisy